R16-8192/passwdGeneration/README.md

 # passwdGeneration
-That was my first python project
+That was my first python project.
 Generating a password